 So why put yourself through such a terrible ordeal 😉 ?
 (By the way, contrary to my own experience, many people do actually enjoy their first one-day fast, feeling full of energy and without existential worries.)

-There are two reasons to face your fears with a one-day fast.
+There are two reasons to face your fears and reap the benefits of a 36 hour water fast.
 The first is psychological.
 Precisely by facing your fears and emerging victorious on the morning following the fast, you become a stronger person.
 We all have a built-in survival response.
 By breaking the psychological barrier of no food for a whole day, you’ll find that the next 36-hour fast goes much more smoothly.
 Equally important, it also then becomes much easier to move on to longer water fasts in which you fully unlock the body’s healing metabolism.

 Perhaps even more importantly, by fasting for 36 hours you prompt the body to begin unlocking its healing metabolism.
 This can take place only when the body is burning fat for fuel, in a state otherwise known as ketosis.
 In everyday life you normally burn carbohydrates, either directly from digested food or from the glycogen stored in your liver.
 When you stop eating, though, your glycogen stores run out after about 24 hours, and your body must begin switching over to ketosis in order not to run out of energy.
 (This process is described more fully in the article on the 3-day water fast.)
 There are two main reasons that you can heal while in ketosis.
 Firstly, the body stores toxins in fat cells, where they can’t cause damage.
 Only through ketosis can these toxins (continued below)

 To complete the switch over to ketosis you need about three days, which is why it’s so important to learn the 3-day water fast at some point.
 But don’t rush into anything too soon!
 If you don’t feel ready to fast for three days, keep practising the 36-hour fast.
 If 36 hours feels too long, then try 24 hours instead.
 You can begin a 24-hour fast after eating dinner and then break the fast with dinner the next day (lunch to lunch is another option).
-24 hours does less to nudge the body into ketosis, but it is still hugely beneficial if you use it regularly to flush out the toxins accumulated from the air you breathe, the water you drink, the food you eat – not to mention any medications and drugs you take.
+24 hours does less to nudge the body into ketosis, but still allows you to benefit by flushing out the toxins accumulated from the air you breathe, the water you drink, the food you eat – not to mention any medications and drugs you take.
 If a weekly or fortnightly 24-hour fast feels too much, then perhaps you should try intermittent fasting instead.
 Whatever you do, your body will thank you for it!

-One final note: there’s no need to prepare for a 36-hour fast by changing your eating habits beforehand.
+One final note: there’s no need to prepare for a one day fast by changing your eating habits beforehand.
 Likewise, you don’t have to transition gradually back to eating normally afterwards.